 Chloë Rayban - Editor

 Chloë Rayban is best known for her YA novels.
 Her wacky, humorous ‘Justine’ novels have been shortlisted for the Carnegie Medal and twice for the Guardian Fiction Prize.
 One of them was made into a feature film by Columbia Tristar.
 Over the past twenty-five years, her books have been published by Random House, Harper Collins, Hodder, Headline and Bloomsbury.
 She enjoys writing for all age groups, YA, Middle Grade and Early Readers.
 Under her real name – Carolyn Bear – OUP publishes her books for younger children, the most popular being the Scrapman series, which sells worldwide, most recently in China.
-She says her books “grew up with her children” and she now also writes both fiction and non-fiction for adults
+She says her books “grew up with her children” and she now also writes both fiction and non-fiction for adults.
+Find out more on chloeraybanbooks.com

 - Frances S.